Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Introduction

-or or in general dimension Whenever the parameter $s$ appears, it will be with the convention that $s$ is taken to mean $0$ if we are in the cases \eqref{wlog} or \eqref{wlog2d}.
+\LogU \ (resp. \LogD) corresponds to a one-dimensional (resp. two-dimensional) logarithmic interaction, we will call \LogU, \LogD \ the \textit{logarithmic cases}. \LogD \ is also the Coulomb interaction in dimension $2$.
+For $\d \geq 3$, taking $\s = \d-2$ in the \Riesz\ cases corresponds to a Coulomb interaction in higher dimension, while $\max(\d-2, 0) < \s < \d$ corresponds to more general Riesz interactions.
+Whenever the parameter $\s$ appears, it will be with the convention that $\s = 0$ in the logarithmic cases.
 The potential $V$ is a confining potential, growing fast enough at infinity, on which we shall make assumptions later.